Rodrigolmti/openquest/README.md

 # Missing
  - Fix problems with gson serialization linkedTreeMap
  - Implement moshi serialization
- - Extract gson and moshi, implementations to seperate lib/module
+ - Verify names in https
- - verify names
+ - Deploy lib

 # How to use